Kids and screen time, how much is too much?

 Remember that kids also learn by example, so if you want to instill the concept of healthy kids’ screen time, you will need to be a role model yourself and limit your own watching hours.
 The same rules should apply to babysitters, grandparents, and other carers.

-Screen Time Tips for Kids and Computers
+Screen Time Tips for Young Children and Their Computers

+Limit screen time for kids, have it apply to other devices like the TV and screen media.
 Here are some handy tips for computer, tablet, and smartphone screen time:

 – Remember, the TV or computer is a machine, not a babysitter.
 There are plenty of other activities kids can enjoy to keep them busy.